Leandro-Bertoluzzi/remote-cnc/README.md

 ### Database migrations

 1. Generate a SQL script for the migration following [these steps](rpi/db-management.md#generate-sql-from-migrations-development).
-1. You can either execute the migration script in production with the `adminer` service, or copy it to the Raspberry and follow [these steps](rpi/db-management.md#execute-a-sql-script).
+1. You can copy the migration script to the Raspberry and follow [these steps](rpi/db-management.md#execute-a-sql-script).

 ### Update CNC worker Docker image